-And while we're on the subject of pre-pour preparations, this would be the ideal time to install the "sensor sleeve" if a floor sensor is being used to control the zone instead of the standard wall mounted thermostat.
+Speaking of pre-pour preparations, this would be the ideal time to install the "sensor sleeve" if a floor sensor is being used to control the zone instead of the standard wall-mounted thermostat.

 Briefly, a floor sensor is a small thermistor that monitors the actual floor temperature instead of the air temperature in the zone heated by the slab.
 It's the preferred method of control if a second heat source contributes heat to the zone.
 A radiant zone with a frequently used wood stove would be a common example.
 A forced air duct blowing into the radiant zone would be another.
-Obviously, if air temperature controlled the radiant floor, it would never come on when these other heaters were activated.
+Obviously, if air temperature (a wall-mounted thermostat) controlled the radiant circulators, they would never come on when these other heaters were activated.
 The air would be warm, but the floor would stay cold.